ryantd42/NY-Legislative-Git/2023/S2170A-2023/bill.md

  new subdivision 3 to read as follows:
-  3. WHENEVER SUCH COURSE OF INSTRUCTION IS OFFERED WITHIN A DISTRICT, A CHILD  RESIDING  WITHIN  THAT  DISTRICT  BUT NOT ATTENDING THE SCHOOL AT WHICH SUCH COURSE IS OFFERED, SHALL BE ALLOWED TO  PARTICIPATE  IN  SUCH COURSE,  PROVIDED  SUCH  CHILD  OTHERWISE MEETS THE REQUIREMENTS OF SUCH COURSE AND PAYS FEES RELATED TO SUCH COURSE, IF ANY.
+  3. WHENEVER SUCH COURSE OF INSTRUCTION IS OFFERED WITHIN A DISTRICT, A CHILD  RESIDING  WITHIN  THAT  DISTRICT  BUT NOT ATTENDING THE SCHOOL AT WHICH SUCH COURSE IS OFFERED, MAY BE  ALLOWED  TO  PARTICIPATE  IN  SUCH COURSE,  PROVIDED  SUCH  CHILD  OTHERWISE MEETS THE REQUIREMENTS OF SUCH COURSE AND PAYS FEES RELATED TO SUCH COURSE, IF ANY.
   § 2.
 The education law is amended by adding a new  section  3202-a  to